On galaxy rotation curves from a continuum mechanics approach to modified gravity: The Newtonian limit

 so that $\sigma$ has units of velocity squared.
 The metric component now is `symmetric' in the sense that both terms now have the same sign.
 Let us finally define

 which we can view as the effective gravitational potential.
 Therefore, we can write the metric as

 This can be neatly interpreted as a varying gravitational constant.
-Provided that $\bar{G}$ is approximately constant in the solar system, this solution will pass the three classical tests of general relativity.
+Provided that $\bar{G}$ is approximately constant in the solar system, this solution will pass the three classical tests of general relativity; see Sec.~\ref{sec:NFW_profile} below for an explicit example.

 Our interpretation of~(\ref{effG}) as the effective gravitational potential can be confirmed by considering the Newtonian limit of metric~(\ref{metric}).
 For this we assume $\sigma$ to be a function of $r$ only and take the relevant limit $c \rightarrow \infty$.
 The only non-vanishing Christoffel symbol (besides the terms due to spherical symmetry) is given by